Ecommerce Performance Marketing: A Complete Guide for 2024

 A basketball is great, but a basketball that inspires your teenage son to hang out with his dad on a Friday night is better.
 List some of these defined value props and save them.
 You can use them as inspiration for your advertisements later.

-Step 5: Find The Right Channels For Your Target Customer
+Step 5: Find Which Channels Your Target Customers Are In

 Look back at the customer personas you created earlier.
 Do you have a persona that spends their time on Snapchat?
 Are you trying to reach a professional crowd who scrolls through LinkedIn?
 The most important part of performance marketing is meeting your audience where they already are!
 Think about this and research what kind of people are hanging out on each channel, then you can choose the ones that align with your ideal audience.